 Even Chefs de France had a festive look.
 I mainly took this photo because I love the hanging plants from the light poles here.

-The Morocco Pavilion is next, but unfortunately there isn’t much to see here.
-I did run into the Mickey and Friends pop up as I continued my stroll along the promenade.
+The Morocco Pavilion is next, but unfortunately, there isn’t much to see here.
+However, I did run into the Mickey and Friends pop-up as I continued my stroll along the promenade.

-As far as this holiday pop up goes, you’ll probably see Goofy and Pluto out ahead of the car.
-They are dressed in holiday apparel.
+As far as this holiday pop-up goes, you’ll probably see Goofy and Pluto out ahead of the car.
+Of course, they are dressed in holiday apparel.

 Mickey and Minnie get to ride in style.
 Their car is brightened up a bit for the Christmas in Epcot festivities.